 Despite the commonly-used name, these easy cookies aren’t necessarily a direct copycat of the crispy cookie we all know, but rather an homage to the idea of creamy white frosting sandwiched between chocolate cookies.
 In this easy, shortcut recipe, soft fudgy cookies are filled with fluffy buttercream in this all-time family favorite!
+Looking for a GIANT version of this cookie??
+Tap Here!

 How to Make Homemade Oreos